torisrobloxmarket-lang/Siounsniojsipjns/README.md

     end)
 end)

-local function setInvisible(on)
+-- INVISIBLE (Desync LowerTorso) local function setInvisible(on)
     CFG.invisible = on
     pcall(function()
         if not char then return end
+        if on then
+            local lower = char:FindFirstChild("LowerTorso")
+            if lower then lower:Destroy() end
+        end
         for _, p in ipairs(char:GetDescendants()) do
             if p:IsA("BasePart") or p:IsA("Decal") then
                 if p.Name ~= "HumanoidRootPart" then
-                    p.Transparency = on and 0.7 or 0
+                    p.Transparency = on and 0.3 or 0
                 end
             end
         end
     end)
 end

+-- ANTI-VOID
 local antiVoidConn
 local function setAntiVoid(on)
     CFG.antiVoid = on